JudeQuintana/terraform-main/docs/WHITEPAPER.md

 Crucially:
 - Centralized Router is responsible for O(V²) relationships within a region.
 - It does not perform TGW-to-TGW adjacency, it assumes one TGW per region.
-- All IR passes are implemented as pure-function Terraform modules, which are zero-resource transformations that operate exclusively on data structures, enabling deterministic outputs, referential transparency, property-based testing, and formal verification of routing logic.
+- The Regional IR pass, responsible for all O(V²) routing expansion, is implemented as a pure-function Terraform module.
+This zero-resource transformation operates exclusively on data structures, enabling deterministic outputs, referential transparency, property-based testing, and formal verification of routing logic.

 The IR emitted from this stage is: